Thoughtfully Conduct Bowtie Analysis in Aviation SMS

 5 – Keep Your Bowtie (Mostly) Number Free

 I’m going to hark back to listing the “main idea” of a root cause or event.
 Numbers – unless used to demonstrate specific financial impacts – add little value to bowtie analysis.
 In a plane crash, a “Loss of life” impact is just as good as a “4 deaths” impact, with an added advantage:

 - Numbers have the potential to obscure and clutter the main idea.

 Loss of life is loss of life, no matter how many people died.
-Mechanical failure is mechanical failure no matter how many engines were lost.
-Adding numbers simply adds more words and more details that make digesting the main ideas that much harder and slower.
+Mechanical failure is a mechanical failure no matter how many engines were lost.
+Adding numbers simply add more words and more details that make digesting the main ideas that much harder and slower.

 6 – Understand Your Goals for Bowtie Analysis